 - Grass-fed or sustainably raised animal products (preferably, good-quality animal products that are good for you and for the planet)

 - Extra-virgin coconut butter, which is a great plant-based source of saturated fat with many benefits.
 It fuels your mitochondria, is anti-inflammatory, and doesn’t cause problems with your cholesterol.
-In fact, it may help resolve
+In fact, it may help resolve them.1

 2. Skipping Meals